Badging in the MD Curriculum

 - Because mastery of these competencies requires both knowledge and attitudes, it is important that they be documented within the normal workflow and practice of aspiring medical professionals.
 This also allows students to do so by documenting things they are already doing for other purposes which are also evidence of the competency.

 Teaching, Learning, and Scholarship (TLAS) within the Educational Resources is responsible for the badging initiative at the School of Medicine and Health Sciences.
-Please contact TLAS or Dr. Adrienne Salentiny with questions.
-In order to propose a digital badge:
+If you are a faculty/staff member who wishes to propose a required or optional badge, please reach out to Dr. Adrienne Salentiny. and Dr. Richard Van Eck.
+The following steps will be followed in most cases:

-1. Complete the Digital Badge Proposal Form and email the form to Dr. Salentiny.
+1. Complete the Digital Badge Proposal Form and email the form to Drs.
+Salentiny and Van Eck.

 2. TLAS will review the digital badge proposal to ensure the ensure that the badge meets requirements from all parties.